 - C. Extended Military Leave.
 Any regular employee shall be granted military leave with partial pay upon presentation of satisfactory pay verification data that are called to active duty in support of a contingency operation by the President of the United States or under the authority of a Governor as members of the Reserve or National Guard.
 Partial pay shall be the difference between the employee's regular City salary and the employee's fulltime military salary (excluding expense pay). - D. Requesting Military Leave.
 Any employee called to active duty must notify their supervisor either verbally or in writing of the need for military leave.
 Employees are requested to provide such notice as soon as they have knowledge of upcoming military service and that they provide a copy of their military orders to their supervisor, if available. - E. Reporting Back to Work.
 An employee returning from military service has all the rights to reemployment and certain seniority entitlements, as provided for under the Uniformed Services Employment and Reemployment Rights Act, (USERRA).
 The employee must report back to work or request reemployment following discharge within the time limits under USERRA. - 1.
 An employee must generally be returned to the same position as was held when the duty commenced. - 2.
 If an employee is not qualified to perform the duties of his or her former position or able to become re-qualified with reasonable efforts by the City, by reason of disability sustained during military service, but is qualified to perform the duties of any other position, he or she shall be offered employment in such other position as will provide him or her like seniority, status and pay, unless circumstances have so changed to make it impossible or unreasonable to do so. - F. Loss of Protection under USERRA.
 An employee will lose the protections of the Uniformed Services Employment and Reemployment Rights Act (USERRA), including reemployment rights if the employee receives a dishonorable discharge or is separated from military service under other than honorable conditions.
-The City shall require an employee to present written documentation, such as a DD-214, to confirm the type of discharge received. - G. Benefit Accrual.
-Accrued leave such as vacation, sick leave, longevity or holiday pay will be suspended during the leave and will resume upon the employee's return to active employment.
-Returning employees will be treated as though they were continuously employed for purposes of determining accrual rates and benefits and awards based on length of service.
-If an employee does not return to work, he or she shall receive payment for any leave balances in accordance with the policies and procedures in effect when the employee separates from City employment.
+The City shall require an employee to present written documentation, such as a DD-214, to confirm the type of discharge received.

-H. Healthcare Benefits.
+- G. Benefit Accrual.
+Accrued non-seniority based leave such as vacation, sick leave, or holiday pay will continue to accrue at the appropriate rate while an employee receives paid leave from the City in the form of either vacation pay or partial military pay.
+Additionally, returning employees will be treated as though they were continuously employed for purposes of determining accrual rates, benefits and awards based on length of service (ie. seniority-based).
+If an employee does not return to work, he or she shall receive payment for any leave balances and longevity compensation in accordance with the policies and procedures in effect when the employee separates from City employment. - H. Healthcare Benefits.
 Continuation of health insurance benefits is available in accordance with the Uniformed Services Employment and Reemployment Rights Act (USERRA) based on the length of the leave and subject to the terms, conditions and limitations of the applicable plans for which the employee is otherwise eligible.